jar-b/provdoc/README.md

 documentation available from provider schemas to supply searchable documentation directly in the terminal.

+> Documentation is parsed and rendered from the provider schema, so the utility
+> of what is displayed is largely dependent on what the provider developer includes
+> there.
+Some providers (for example the AWS Terraform Provider)
+> maintain standalone registry documentation and leave the schema descriptions
+> empty.
+In these cases the tool can still provide argument name references, but
+> the content will be considerably less useful than the Terraform registry.

 ## Prior art

 This project relies heavily on the following: